The Canadian Securities Exchange (CSE), Kapoor Kapital, and OTC Markets Group to Co-Host Canada Cannabis House in Davos, Switzerland

 "Our alliance with the CSE continues to present today's innovative cannabis companies with a streamlined approach to enhance their North American profile and gain secondary access to the broad pool of U.S. investors through cross-trading," said Jason Paltrowitz, Director, OTC Markets Group International Ltd. and EVP of Corporate Services at OTC Markets.
 "OTC Markets Group is proud to be at the forefront of the conversations taking place at Davos surrounding cannabis and the exponential growth in publicly-traded securities from this sector."

 As of December 31, 2018, there are 446 cannabis-related securities trading on OTC Markets Group's OTCQX, OTCQB, and Pink Markets with a total market cap of $20.75bn.
-MedMen Enterprises Inc. (OTCQX: MMNFF), Green Thumb Industries Inc. (OTCQX: GTBIF) and MariMed Inc. (OTCQB: MRMD) are among the top 5 cannabis-related companies traded on OTC Markets based upon market cap.
+MedMen Enterprises Inc., Green Thumb Industries Inc. and MariMed Inc. are among the top 5 cannabis-related companies traded on OTC Markets based upon market cap.
 The CSE also ended the year with a total of 124 cannabis-related issues, representing an enterprise value over $25bn.

 For more information on the Canada Cannabis House, please visit https://www.thecse.com/en/about/event/canada-cannabis-house-at-davos